KimCommunication/xtremecache/README.md

 const SEPARATE_MOBILE_AND_DESKTOP = false;

 /**
- * True may add one more DB query to each reqest, based on your PrestaShop cache strategic.
- * If value is false, we will serve cached pages during maintenance.
- * If value is true, cache will be completly off during maintenance.
+ * Do you use more than one currency?
+ * Set to false, to disable querying database.
  */
+const MULTICURRENCY = false;

+/**
+ * If value is false, we will serve cached pages during maintenance and do not query DB.
+ * If value is true, cache will be completly off during maintenance and we may query DB.
+ */
 const CHECK_FOR_MAINTENANCE = false;
 ```

-It is not tested on PrestaShop 1.6.
+Not yet tested on PrestaShop 1.6.

 Cavecats:
 - if you use dynamic modules like Your last viewed items, it will be cached and displayed for another visitors :)